West African Union of Tax Institutes: Membership

 In April 2011 Quadri noted that in addition to Ghana, CITN had been promoting tax institutes in other West African countries.
 He said that Liberia, Gambia and Benin were close to launching their individual tax institutes.

 Soon after formation of the WAUTI, in June 2011 a stakeholders meeting kicked of the process for forming the Association of African Tax Institutes (AATI).
 The AATI will be formally inaugurated in South Africa in October 2011 during the Annual Tax Conference of the South Africa Institute of Taxation.

 Policy

 At the conference where WAUTI was launched, Quadri called on the Nigerian Federal Government to overhaul the tax laws to bring them into line with global best practices and to remove unrealistic provisions.

 Gbeho said he wanted the WAUTI to be a platform of developing and harmonizing tax policies in West Africa.

-Gbeho noted that the ECOWAS countries had agreed on a minimum 20% ratio of revenue to gross domestic product (GDP), which was required if ECOWAS was to established a monetary union, as had been discussed.
+Gbeho noted that the ECOWAS countries had agreed on a minimum 20% ratio of revenue to gross domestic product (GDP), which was required if ECOWAS was to establish a monetary union, as had been discussed.
 However, only Cape Verde and Ghana had met this criterion.
 The other 13 countries fell below the 20% target.